 A certain amount of body fat is necessary for storing energy, heat insulation, shock absorption, and various other functions.
-Overweight and obesity are major risk factors for a number of diseases, including diabetes, cardiovascular diseases and cancer.
+Overweight and obesity are major risk factors for a number of diseases, including diabetes, cardiovascular diseases, and cancer.
 Obesity happens over time when you eat more calories than you use.
 It is a complex problem and a major health concern prevailing worldwide.
 It is a ratio of height to weight called body mass index (BMI), which often correlates with a person's level of body fat.
-According to the studies, an adult with a BMI of 30 or higher is considered as an obese.
+According to the studies, an adult with a BMI of 30 or higher is considered obese.
 If you consume more calories than you burn, the extra food then turns to fat and is stored in our bodies.
 If you overeat regularly, you will gain weight, and if you continue to gain weight, you may become obese.

 Nearly one-third of the population is obese.
 Obesity is on the rise in our society because eating habits are not proper and most of us are employed in companies that require little or no physical activity.
-The good news is that the obesity can be cured by the obesity treatment in ayurveda with the help of various panchakarma therapies and herbal medications.
+The good news is that obesity can be cured by the obesity treatment in ayurveda with the help of various panchakarma therapies and herbal medications.

 The major causes of obesity are as follows: